panxin801/TF_ark_VDCNN/README.md

 ```
 the second block means which noise ark file can find the feature of ID.

-## How to make TFRecord.
-When open a clean ark file read a ID and open **noise_feats.scp** to find which noise ark file the counterpart stores in, then open the noise ark file get the noise feature.
+When open a clean ark file read an ID and open `noise_feats.scp` to find counterpart stores in `noise_feats.scp`, then open the noise ark file get the noise feature.
 Finally, zip the clean feature and the noise feature, store them in TFRecord file.

+### Step1.RAW WAVE

+In the part, we have two dirs named `clean_dir` and `noise_dir`, and files in both dir have same name is much easier for processing in the next step.

+### Step2 Run make_tfrecord.py

+This code will make right TFRecord file and save them.

+## Train

+This part contains two different pipeline either.
+One is for training ARK file, you can use files named like `*_main` or file don't have suffix.
+The other is for RAW WAVE formation, it only uses files named like `*_wav`.
+This is the best difference.

 ## Note
 Data made of 2 parts.
 One is clean ark file and the other is noise ark file.
 They must be in parallel relationship, which means one clean file have a counterpart noise file with the same name but in different directory.